-Right after the First Light was published on October 31, 2018, after heavy proofreading and reductions, the Golden Scallop, at last had opened a vista of character development.
+Right after the First Light was published in October 31st, 2018, after heavy proofreading and reductions, the Golden Scallop, at last had opened a vista of character development.
 It was published on January 22, 2019 on Amazon and since ever after, the series had started to grow.

 The first book in the fantasy series, First Light, was a cumbersome experience, and it wasn't satisfying enough for the author - too many characters converged into troubles that were voluminous to fit in one book.
 Therefore, the Golden Scallop had prostrated out, re-introducing the simple folks of Amber Heights - Crix and Legen.

 The Golden Scallop was written nimbly and almost with no troubles.
 Compared to the First Light, which was associated with many financial and social troubles entangling the author, writing the Golden Scallop was like surfing along the ocean after a hurricane.

 Our friends of the First Light, Crix and Legen, were bored with chores of their farms.
 Amber Heights and the slumbering, rustic corners of Norwin were mild enough to put in boredom even the lamest Gragner ('the armadillo-mutant').
 Not taking into an account a daredevil Legen and his fastidious 'detective' side-kick, Crix.

 Wildest myths of sacred stones, heralds, diamonds and magical powers haven't had to let them sleep.
 Brandishing their sabers and besieging castles in the sky, they have troubled imaginary hordes of orks and skeletons in fire.
 The boys have dreamt of treasures and fame.
 Only this time, the troubles had knocked on their doors instead.

 An old promise to the shah